TRIDENT: Tri-Modal Molecular Representation Learning with Taxonomic Annotations and Local Correspondence: Additional Results

 \subsection{Performance on Larger TDC Datasets}

 While the main paper focused on smaller TDC datasets to demonstrate TRIDENT's data efficiency, we also evaluated our method on larger-scale molecular property prediction tasks.
 Table~\ref{tdc_3} presents the results on the AMES mutagenicity dataset (7,255 molecules) and the hERG cardiotoxicity dataset (648 molecules).
+Additionally, Table~\ref{tab:tdc_large} reports performance on the CYP P450 2C19 inhibition dataset (12,665 molecules) and the Caco-2 permeability regression dataset (906 molecules).

-In summary, TRIDENT's superior performance on both the large-scale AMES dataset and the moderately-sized hERG dataset demonstrates the versatility and scalability of our approach.
-The consistent improvements across different dataset sizes—from hundreds to thousands of molecules—validate that the tri-modal alignment strategy and hierarchical taxonomic annotations provide robust molecular representations that generalize well across various scales and prediction tasks.
+In summary, TRIDENT's superior performance across these diverse large-scale datasets—from the moderately-sized hERG and Caco-2 to the large-scale AMES and CYP P450 2C19, demonstrates the versatility and scalability of our approach.
+The consistent improvements across different dataset sizes, ranging from hundreds to over ten thousand molecules, and across both classification and regression tasks, validate that the tri-modal alignment strategy and hierarchical taxonomic annotations provide robust molecular representations that generalize well.
 These results complement our findings on larger datasets and further establish TRIDENT as a powerful framework for molecular property prediction across the full spectrum of practical applications in drug discovery.